stupalt/gateone_vector/README.md

 *This is a slightly more natural way of talking to Vector.*

 Headless talk is a feature in GateOne where you can talk to Vector without having to prompt the robot.
 This means no "Hey Vector".
-Just talk ahead without anything else.
+Just talk away without having to say anything else.

-Please stay aware that headless only supports basic social featuress like "hello"
+Please be aware that Headless only supports basic social featuress like "hello"

-**WARNING : Vector might get triggered while you watch videos or you interact with other people.
+**WARNING : Vector might get triggered while you watch videos or interact with other people.
 Headless can be turned off in settings.**